padhi-homelab/configs/README.md

 # configs

-Config files for various native (non-dockerized) services
+Config files for quickly setting up Armbian on an SBC, and various native (non-dockerized) services.

 ### Usage